You’ve probably heard of postpartum depression, but did you know new moms can also experience postpartum anxiety?

 Q: How do I know if I have postpartum depression?

-A: Postpartum depression occurs anywhere between a few days after delivery to months after.
-The condition varies in severity, but certain symptoms indicate that new moms should seek medical attention.
-These symptoms include:
+A: Postpartum depression occurs anywhere between a few days after delivery to months after delivery.
+The condition varies in severity, but certain symptoms can be an indicator that new moms should seek medical attention.

 - Excessive fatigue

 - Loss of appetite

 - Loss of interest in activities you previously enjoyed

 “Postpartum depression occurs in 1 in 4-5 pregnancies,” said Kristi Angevine, M.D., OB/GYN with UT Erlanger Health System.
 “If, two weeks after delivery, a woman is experiencing a combination of persistent distress, repetitive crying, feelings of detachment or distance from loved ones, feelings of disconnection with the baby, or intense guilt, anger or fear, she could be experiencing postpartum depression.

 “When these feelings are persistent or make a mom feel overwhelmed, she should seek help.”